Lindor adds to MVP case with 30th HR in Mets win

 "I think every time he's at the plate," Mets manager Carlos Mendoza said, "we feel good about our chances."

-Lindor's home run off Red Sox right-hander Kutter Crawford on Tuesday gave him his fifth career 30 home run season, tying him for second all-time with Ernie Banks for 30 home run seasons by a primary shortstop, according to ESPN Sports and Information research.
+Lindor's home run off Red Sox right-hander Kutter Crawford on Tuesday gave him his fifth career 30 home run season, tying him for second all time with Ernie Banks for 30 home run seasons by a primary shortstop, according to ESPN Sports & Information research.
 Only Alex Rodríguez (seven) had more.

 He also stole his 26th base Tuesday, leaving him four shy of his second straight 30/30 season.
 He is one of three players with multiple seasons of 30 home runs and 25 steals, joining Howard Johnson and Darryl Strawberry.